 But, since May, the Argentine coach left a very clear message to the board about his demands in the transfer market.

 “Do we want to go to the Champions League for the money or to be competitive?
-It is the most important thing that the president, the owner and the manager have to know: to know why we set ourselves that goal, ”he said.
+It is the most important thing that the president, the owner and the coach have to know: to know why we set ourselves that goal, ”he said.

 At the moment, Marseille has only signed two central defenders, Samuel Gigot (Spartak Moscow) and the young Isaak Touré (Le Havre).